-Class G1411 ----Recycled Clothing Project (For all ages 7 and older) Class G1412- Window Display - Open to all 4-H/FFA youth enrolled in Buymanship or Construction.
-Use garments from clothing phase.
-Exhibitor responsible for props.
-32"Hx30"W tri-fold backdrops and bust forms are available on a first-come-first-served basis.
-Include in the display, an information sheet -- no larger than 81⁄2 x 11" - that explains the purpose, occasion, cost, how the item fits in your wardrobe plan, and any other pertinent information about your clothing display entry.
+Class G1411 ----Recycled Clothing Project (For all ages 7 and older)

+Class G1412-Window Display - Open to all 4-H youth enrolled in Buymanship or Construction.
+Garments from the clothing phase.
+Responsible for props.32"Hx30"W tri-fold backdrops and bust forms are available on a first-come-first-served basis. in the display, an information sheet -- no larger than 81⁄2 x 11" - that explains the purpose, occasion, cost, how the item fits in your wardrobe plan, and any other pertinent information about your clothing display entry.
 You may display accessories.
-Include only one shoe, fasten jewelry, scarfs, bags, etc., securely.
-Accessories ONLY may be removed after judging.
-Notify 4-H Building staff prior to removal.
+Only one shoe, fastening, jewelry, scarfs, bags, etc., securely.
+Accessories ONLY may be removed after judging.4-H Building staff prior to removal.